Nodrokov/Blackjack/README.md

-A simple Blackjack program for the ti84+
+#A simple Blackjack program for the ti84+

 Just put it on your calculator using TiConnect or TiLP, unarchive, and enjoy!

+Press 0 for menu